Blue Mountain (ski resort): Lifts

 As of 2024, the resort operates seven chairlifts, four surface lifts, and one open-air gondola lift.
-The chairlifs at Blue Mountain include five high-speed six-seat chairlifts, one quad chairlift, and one triple chairlift.
+The chairlifts at Blue Mountain include five high-speed six-seat chairlifts, one quad chairlift, one triple chairlift, and four surface lifts.
 This provides the resort with an uphill capacity of 26,750 people per hour.
 The open-air gondola lift is not used during the winter, and only operates during the skiing off-season.